muhreetay/muhreetay.github.io/README.md

 **Chicano Studies - Diverse Cultural Awareness Fundraising Project**
 - Baked conchas symbolizing diverse Mexican roots, raising $200 by selling them and donating proceeds to Black Lives Matter, promoting awareness of underrepresented contributions.
 - Crafted an impactful essay highlighting Afro-Mexican and Indigenous influences often overlooked in Mexican culture, fostering dialogue on racial issues within Latinx/e/o/a households.
 Enhanced accessibility by attaching the essay via QR code for easy sharing.
-- Exceeded expectations by leveraging multiple channels to promote the project, engaging the community through social media and personal networks to raise funds and awareness for Black Lives Matter.
+- Exceeded expectations by leveraging multiple channels to promote the project, and engaging the community through social media and personal networks to raise funds and awareness.